austinkmassey/crisp/CHARTER.md

 - **Developers, Agile Practitioners, and Docs-as-Code Enthusiasts** – Others interested in leveraging this resource for their workflows.
 - **Contributors** – Anyone interested in improving the project through code contributions, documentation enhancements, and discussions on refining tools and principles.
 - **AI Agents** – AI-driven tools that assist in Agile facilitation, documentation updates, and intelligent code suggestions.

-## Objectives

-- Define and document **Crisp Principles**, an adaptation of Agile that incorporates Docs-as-Code methodologies, AI assistance, and sustainable software practices.
-- Develop tools and documentation that implement and demonstrate **Crisp Principles**, ensuring enhanced **Developer Experience (DX)** and autonomy.
-- Integrate AI into Agile workflows, utilizing AI-assisted documentation, code suggestions, and backlog management.
-- Iteratively improve tools and methodologies by applying them to real-world, non-trivial projects (**"dogfooding"**).
-- Share principles, tools, and documentation with the public by publishing on GitHub.
-- Encourage discussions on principles, their implementation, and their impact on development workflows.

 ## Risks